 To all valued members and Bibbulmun Track hiking community,

-As at Saturday 6th June, restrictions have eased again.
+As at Saturday 27th June, all restrictions in WA relevant to the hiking and the Track were removed.
 This means that groups sizes for overnights stays at campsite revert to pre-COVID-19 limits.
 Click here for more information on limits and to lodge a group notification if you are in a group of eight people or more planning to stay overnight.

 Please continue to maintain social distancing and hygiene precautions: